Vexatious-777/Vexatious-777/README.md

 # Hi, I’m Alex👋

-🎓 **New Graduate | Aspiring Software Developer**
+🎓 **New Grad looking for that first year experience**

 I graduated in April 2025 and am actively seeking my first professional role!
-I’m passionate about building impactful software and am constantly upskilling to land an opportunity where I can contribute and grow.
+I’m passionate about technology and am constantly upskilling to land an opportunity where I can contribute and grow.

 ---

 ## 🛠️ Tech Stack

-- **Languages:** Java, Python, C++
+- **Languages:** Java, Python, C++, JavaScript
 - **Skills:** RESTful APIs, Mobile Development (Android), Web Development
 - **Currently Learning:** GO and REACT